Craft Projects

 Don’t fret if they aren’t readily available at home, for I’ve listed the basic materials here.

-When making Thanksgiving rock paintings, having craft rocks is a no-brainer.
+- Rocks for Painting: When making Thanksgiving painted rocks, having craft rocks is a no-brainer.
 Start with this set of ten smooth craft rocks, which measure approximately 2-3 inches in diameter.

-For rock paintings, acrylic paint is one of the best options out there.
-It has the right consistency that makes it effortless to paint on rocks, plus it’s easy to mix and match the colors—assuming you know the basic knowledge of primary and secondary colors.
+- Acrylic Paint: For rock paintings, acrylic paint is one of the best options out there.
+It has the right consistency that makes it effortless to paint on rocks, plus it’s easy to mix and match the colors—assuming you have the basic knowledge of primary and secondary colors.

 It’s the period of the harvest, so the cornucopia is one of the more ubiquitous images this season—while also being a prominent symbol during Thanksgiving.
 Here are eight rock paintings that will help complete your cornucopia decor.